 SHC medical records and related individually identifiable health information are confidential and are held in a manner consistent with state and federal law as well as national accreditation standards.
 Parents, family members, University personnel, and other individuals who are not the healthcare providers and SHC support staff directly involved in the student’s medical care do not have access to SHC medical information without the patient’s consent.

-Student Health Advisory Committee (SHAC): Opportunities for student involvement and advocacy relevant to campus health issues are available through SHAC and health promotion projects.
+Student Health Activity Club (SHAC): Opportunities for student involvement and advocacy relevant to campus health issues are available through SHAC and health promotion projects.
 Those interested in serving on SHAC are encouraged to contact the Student Health Center.
 Those interested in health promotion projects should contact the SHC health educator.